agenieus/HR-DATA-ANALYTICS/README.md

 - Poor: 344 staffs had very poor work life balance.
 This was 23.40% of employees.
 - Good: 893 staffs had very poor work life balance.
 This was 60.75% of employees.
 - Excellent: 153 staffs had very poor work life balance.
 This was 10.41% of employees.
-- So therefore 71.16% had good worl life balance and 28.84% had poor worl life balance.
+- So therefore 71.16% had good work life balance and 28.84% had poor work life balance.